 PC members and administrators can attach tag names to papers.
-It’s easy to add and remove tags and to list all papers with a given tag, and ordered tags preserve a particular paper order.
+It’s easy to change tags and to list all papers with a given tag, and ordered tags preserve a particular paper order.
 Tags also affect color highlighting in paper lists.

 Tags are visible to the PC and hidden from authors.
 Twiddle tags, with names like “#~tag”, are visible only to their creators.
 Tags with two twiddles, such as “#~~tag”, are visible only to PC chairs.

 A paper’s tags are shown like this on the paper page: